orx/orx/code/demo/iOS/ReadMe-iOS.md

 ================================================

-Email iarwain [at] orx-project -dot- org to contact the author; or better, check orx's homepage at [http://orx-project.org]() for the most up-to-date contact information.
+Email iarwain [at] orx-project -dot- org to contact the author; or better, check [orx's homepage](http://orx-project.org) for the most up-to-date contact information.

 This engine is licensed under the zlib license, see the `LICENSE` file for details.